Kelsey-Shanks/Calorie-Tracker-App/microservices/user_profile_settings_service/README.md

+# User Profile Settings Microservice

 For a program to use this microservice, they must have a defined schema in a model.mjs for that program and they must have defined CRUD operations in the controller that accesses that model.

-A connected program can utilize all CRUD operations:
+## A connected program can utilize all CRUD operations:

     POST one user's data into database (creates a user),